oapicf/pinterest-sdk/clients/go/generated/docs/CatalogsHotelAttributes.md

 `func (o *CatalogsHotelAttributes) UnsetAdditionalImageLink()`

 UnsetAdditionalImageLink ensures that no value is present for AdditionalImageLink, not even an explicit nil
+### GetMainImage

+`func (o *CatalogsHotelAttributes) GetMainImage() CatalogsHotelAttributesAllOfMainImage`

+GetMainImage returns the MainImage field if non-nil, zero value otherwise.

+### GetMainImageOk

+`func (o *CatalogsHotelAttributes) GetMainImageOk() (*CatalogsHotelAttributesAllOfMainImage, bool)`

+GetMainImageOk returns a tuple with the MainImage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMainImage

+`func (o *CatalogsHotelAttributes) SetMainImage(v CatalogsHotelAttributesAllOfMainImage)`

+SetMainImage sets MainImage field to given value.

+### HasMainImage

+`func (o *CatalogsHotelAttributes) HasMainImage() bool`

+HasMainImage returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)